-FIGURE 1.
-The landmark order detector gives the cyclic order of the landmarks around the robot.
+Figure 2: The landmark order detector gives the cyclic order of the landmarks around the robot.
+For example, a possible reading for the configuration on (a) is shown in (b).
 Note that only the cyclic order is preserved, and that the sensed angular position of each landmark may be quite different from the real one.
-Thus, the robot only knows reliably, up to a cyclic permutation, that the sequence of landmarks detected is [7,2,8,5,3,6,1,4].
+Thus, the robot only knows reliably, up to a cyclic permutation, that the sequence of landmarks detected is [7,4,1,6,3,5,8,2].